Leonard Swindley: Storylines

-Swindley, in his role as lay preacher, was a central figure in the local community.
+Swindley, in his role as a lay preacher, was a central figure in the local community.
 The Mission Hall would regularly play host charity ventures and plays among other uses.
 Swindley and his assistant Emily Nugent (Eileen Derbyshire) also organised several trips out for the locals.

 In 1962, Swindley's clothes store was failing and piling debts forced him to sell up.
 The buyer, Niklos Papagopoulos, was the owner of a successful chain of clothes shops in Manchester called 'Gamma Garments'.
 Papagopoulos re-opened the store as Gamma weeks later, deciding to keep Swindley on as manager and Emily and Doreen Lostock (Angela Crow) as his assistants.

 After working closely for over three years, Swindley's relationship with his colleague Emily grew and in 1964 she proposed.
 Swindley hesitated before accepting and a date was set for only a few weeks later.
 When the wedding day came however, Emily realised that neither of them truly loved each other and decided to call off the marriage.
 He assured her that he felt the same way and the pair managed to salvage their friendship to continue working together.

 The next year, following Arthur Lowe's decision to quit, Swindley was offered a promotion at Gamma Garments and duly accepted, leaving the Mission, and Weatherfield behind.
 The character later moved on to work as manager for Dobson and Hawkes, the clothes store seen in the spin-off Pardon The Expression.
 In 1980, he sends a telegram to Emily congratulating her on her second wedding to Arnold Swain (George Waring).